mars-research/atc24-artifact/README.md

 All the numbers used in the paper are listed in [this google sheet](https://docs.google.com/spreadsheets/d/1QQmUcpg08b73es8k5PawnE1VA0wWnKoAghqjsrcmsGk/edit?usp=sharing).

-For each number please go into spec-env/specCPU20XX/result to cross check the result.
+Please go into `spec-env/specCPU20XX/result` to cross check the result.